 Thinking of moving your business into a co-working space like Regus Spaces or WeWork?

-(UPDATED 8/28/19) Thinking of moving into a new office, but not sure if you should stick to the traditional model or try something more Millennial-oriented?
-A co-working space such as WeWork or Regus Spaces could be a major game-changer for you if you're looking for a way to fuel your growth.
+(UPDATED 3/2/2020) Thinking of moving into a new office, but not sure if you should stick to the traditional model or try something more Millennial-oriented?
+A co-working space such as WeWork or Regus Spaces could be a major game-changer for you if you're looking for an integrative growth strategy.